Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 ## About Installation via System Package Managers

 The Contrast Java agent may be installed using system package managers.
-Unlike the *jar* file you can download from the Contrast UI, the Contrast Java agent *jar* installed by system package managers isn't preconfigured with connection parameters; as a result, you must configure the Java agent using a [configuration file](installation-javaconfig.html).
+Unlike the *jar* file you can download from the Contrast UI, the Contrast Java agent *jar* installed by system package managers isn't preconfigured with connection parameters; instead, you must configure the Java agent using a [configuration file](installation-javaconfig.html).

 ### The Exec Helper package

-Some System Administrators may also want install the optional Contrast Java agent Exec Helper package, which configures the system to always enable Contrast whenever you execute `java`.
-Instead of a typical Contrast installation, which requires users to configure their Java services to include the Contrast Java agent, the `contrast-java-agent-exec-helper` package intercepts all new `java` processes, and automatically configures the process to use Contrast.
+Some System Administrators may also want install the optional Exec Helper package for the Contrast Java agent, which configures the system to always enable Contrast whenever you execute `java`.
+Instead of a typical Contrast installation that requires users to configure their Java services to include the Contrast Java agent, the `contrast-java-agent-exec-helper` package intercepts all new `java` processes, and automatically configures the process to use Contrast.

-This option is ideal for some scenarios such that Contrast needs to support legacy infrastructure in which Java application server configuration isn't well understood.
-But, in most scenarios, administrators desire more granular control over their Contrast configurations.
+This option is ideal for some scenarios in which Contrast must support legacy infrastructure, and your Java application server configuration isn't well understood.
+But, in most scenarios, administrators want more granular control over their Contrast configurations.

-## Ubuntu-Based Systems
+## Installation for Ubuntu-Based Systems

-To install the Java agent from Contrast's Debian repository, you must start by configuring your system to Contrast's distribution-agnostic Debian repository.
+To install the Contrast Java agent with Ubuntu-based systems, complete the following steps.

+* Configure your system to Contrast's distribution-agnostic Debian repository.

 ```
 curl https://contrastsecurity.jfrog.io/contrastsecurity/api/gpg/key/public | sudo apt-key add -
 echo "deb https://contrastsecurity.jfrog.io/contrastsecurity/debian-staging/ all contrast" | sudo tee /etc/apt/sources.list.d/contrast-staging.list
 ```

-You may then install the Contrast Java agent.
+* Once you've finished configuration, install the Contrast Java agent.

 ```
 sudo apt-get update && sudo apt- get install `contrast-java-agent`
 ```

-Finally, you must edit */etc/contrast/contrast-java-config.yaml* to configure Contrast Java agent to connect to the Contrast application. <!-- (See the YAML [Configuration doc](_________) for more info.) -->
+* Edit */etc/contrast/contrast-java-config.yaml* to configure Contrast Java agent to connect to the Contrast application. <!-- (Go to the YAML [Configuration doc](_________) for more info.) -->

+> **Note:** To complete the agent configuration process, follow the instructions for the [container](installation-javainstall.html) of your choice.

-### Install the Exec Helper package
+### The Exec Helper package

 The Exec Helper for the Contrast Java agent supports Ubuntu LTS distributions Trusty, Xenial and Bionic.
+Complete the following steps to install the package.

-Before you install the package, use the following command to verify that you have already installed the Contrast Java agent.
-If it isn't installed, follow instructions above to install and configure the `contrast-java-agent` package.
+* Before you install the package, use the following command to verify that you have already installed the Contrast Java agent.

 ```
 dpkg -s contrast-java-agent
 ```

+* If it isn't installed, follow instructions in the **Ubuntu-Based Systems** section to install and configure the `contrast-java-agent` package.

-To install the Exec Helper from Contrast's Debian repository, configure your system to use the repository tailored for your Ubuntu LTS distribution.
+* To install the Exec Helper from Contrast's Debian repository, configure your system to use the repository tailored for your Ubuntu LTS distribution.

 ```
 curl https://contrastsecurity.jfrog.io/contrastsecurity/api/gpg/key/public | sudo apt-key add -
 echo "deb https://contrastsecurity.jfrog.io/contrastsecurity/debian-staging/ $(bash -c '. /etc/lsb-release && echo $DISTRIB_CODENAME') contrast" | sudo tee /etc/apt/sources.list.d/contrast-staging.list
 ```

-You may then install the `contrast-java-agent-exec-helper` package.
+* Once you've finished configuration, install the `contrast-java-agent-exec-helper` package.

 ```
 sudo apt-get update && sudo apt-get install contrast-java-agent-exec-helper
 ```

-> **Note:** The `contrast-java-agent-exec-helper` package expects to find the Contrast Java agent at */opt/contrast/contrast.jar*, where the `contrast-java-agent` packages installs it.
-If the Contrast *jar* file has a different path, use environment variable `CONTRAST_JAVA_AGENT_PATH` to configure the `contrast-java-agent-exec-helper`.
+> **Note:** The Exec Helper package expects to find the Contrast Java agent at */opt/contrast/contrast.jar*, where the `contrast-java-agent` package installs it.
+If the Contrast *jar* file has a different path, use environment variable `CONTRAST_JAVA_AGENT_PATH` to configure `contrast-java-agent-exec-helper`.

-## Red Hat-Based Systems
+## Installation for Red Hat-Based Systems

-This option is available for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.
+Complete the following steps to install the Contrast Java agent for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.

-To install Contrast Java agent from Contrast's Yum repository, start by configuring your system to use the repository.
+* To install Java agent from Contrast's Yum repository, configure your system to use the repository.

 ```
 OSREL=$(rpmquery -E "%{rhel}")